DorianDepriester/Elasticipy/docs/source/Tutorial_wave-velocities.rst

     We pass ``subplot_args`` to create the subplots.
 The option ``show=false`` temporary disables showing the figure;
     this is necessary here to be plot multiple figures at once.

+For further details about plotting options, see :ref:`here<plotting>`.